Abhiroopks/SlimeMoldSim/README.md

 optional arguments:
-  -h, --help            show this help message and exit --custom              Allows you to draw a custom maze --example             Use the example takagaki maze instead of making your own --videoname VIDEONAME
+  -h, --help            show this help message and exit --custom              Allows you to draw a custom maze --example             Use the example (approximate) Nakagaki maze instead of making your own --videoname VIDEONAME
                         Specify filename to save simulation video as (.mp4 file).
   --framerate FRAMERATE